Error Handling Guide

 Error::ExternalService(String) // 500 - External service error

-// System errors
+// System errors (with automatic From implementations)

 Error::Io(std::io::Error) // I/O errors